sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Bring a very good pair of walking shoes or buy them when you get there; especially if you have flat feet or any other leg or foot issues.
 As mentioned before, the hills are vicious and the easiest way to get around the city is to walk places.
-* Get a SafeWay Card, it's free and literally saved me over $100.
+* Get a Safeway Card, it's free and literally saved me over $100.
 Also, tell them you'll fill it out later and you're in a hurry.
 That way you get the discounts, but they don't have your personal information.
 * There are some beautiful parts (check out the Presidio near the Golden Gate